4 Searching the Literature

 When you search multiple databases, you’ll retrieve the same citations multiple times.
 A paper indexed in both PubMed and Embase will appear in both search results.

+Reference managers can identify duplicates, but automatic deduplication isn’t perfect.
+Common problems include slight differences in author names or titles, different versions (preprint vs. published article), and erratum notices counted as separate records.
 Plan to spend time manually checking potential duplicates.
-Document how many duplicates you removed—this is part of your PRISMA flow diagram.
+Document how many duplicates you removed; this is part of your PRISMA flow diagram.

 STEP 6: SCREENING RESULTS

-You’ve collected your search results—perhaps 2000 citations, perhaps 10,000.
+You’ve collected your search results—perhaps 100 citations, perhaps 10,000.
 Now you need to identify which ones actually meet your eligibility criteria.
 This happens in two stages: title/abstract screening and full-text screening.

 Screening Models and Inter-Rater Reliability